Publication Highlight: The Synergistic Power of Intermittent Fasting and Threonic Acid in DIO Mice

 Adapted from Fig. 1 (PMID: 41507308).
 Combining AA with IF enhances anti-obesity effects in DIO mice.
 D) Representative images of body composition.
 Red, fat mass; green, lean mass.
 E) Fat mass (left) and lean mass (right) on day 50 (n = 6).

-• When IF with TA administration were combined, DIO mice demonstrated a significant reduction in body weight (23.7%) compared to either intervention alone, suggesting a synergistic effect.
+• When IF and TA administration were combined, DIO mice demonstrated a significant reduction in body weight (23.7%) compared to either intervention alone, suggesting a synergistic effect.

 • TA was identified as the metabolite responsible for suppressing orexigenic neuropeptides (NPY and AGRP), leading to reduced hunger signals during fasting.